Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display scene/README.md

 2. Create a `Surface` object.
 3. Add an `ArcGISTiledElevationSource` object to the surface.
 4. Set the surface to the scene's basemap surface.
-5. Create a `SceneView` view with the scene.
+5. Create a `SceneView` instance with the scene.

 ## Relevant API